HistoCleanQUB/HistoClean/README.md

 This repository contains all relavent files relating to the paper "HistoClean: open-source software for histological image pre-processing and augmentation to improve development of robust convolutional neural networks"

 WARNING: HistoClean is currenlty in pre-release and may contain many bugs.
-It is recomended you make a copy of any datasets befora applying the application.
+It is recomended you make a copy of any datasets before applying the application.

 ## The latest binary release can be found [Here](https://github.com/HistoCleanQUB/HistoClean/releases)